aerogear/graphback/docs/datasync/delta-table.md

 sidebar_label: Setting up server-side Conflict Resolution
 ---

-This is a more involved strategy for data synchronization that includes server-side conflict resolution
+This is a more involved strategy for data synchronization that includes server-side conflict resolution.

 ## Setup

-Feel free to grab the official Graphback template for this strategy [here](https://GitHub.com/aerogear/graphback/tree/master/templates/ts-apollo-mongodb-datasync-backend).
-Otherwise, It is fairly easy to set this up with the official Graphback template for MongoDB (found [here](https://GitHub.com/aerogear/graphback/tree/master/templates/ts-apollo-mongodb-backend)).
+Feel free to grab the official Graphback template for this strategy [here](https://GitHub.com/aerogear/graphback/tree/templates-release/templates/ts-apollo-mongodb-datasync-backend).
+Otherwise, It is fairly easy to set this up with the official Graphback template for MongoDB (found [here](https://GitHub.com/aerogear/graphback/tree/templates-release/templates/ts-apollo-mongodb-backend)).

 ### Annotate the required models